novix-sa/Pyplan/docs/index.md

 ![enter image description here](http://img.pyplan.org/index_plotly_graph.png)

 ## **Creating Apps**
-Apps interfaces are created dragging and dropping model nodes on an interface design tool.
+Apps interfaces are created dragging and dropping nodes on an interface design tool.
 ![Interface Designer](http://img.pyplan.org/index_new_interface2.png)

 After creation, the app can be shared with anybody internally or outside the enterprise environment.